Sshadow84/Stable-Full-Node---Installation-Management-Scripts/MENU_DESCRIPTION_EN.md

    - Selects appropriate binary file for download

 2. **Node Name Request (Moniker):**
-   - Asks for your node name (default: StableNodeN3R)
+   - Asks for a UNIQUE name for your node (mandatory, Latin characters only)
+   - Validates input: only Latin letters, numbers, dash (-) and underscore (_)
    - This name will be displayed on the network
    - **⚠️ Use ONLY Latin characters (ASCII)!**